RichLewis007/AI-Asteroids/README.md

    ```
    This automatically creates `local-index.html` from the main `index.html` file, inserts your API key, and opens it in your browser.

-3. **Test AI features:** The file includes a "🧪 LOCAL TESTING MODE" indicator and identical functionality to the main game
+3. **Test AI features:** The file includes a "RUNNING LOCALLY" indicator and identical functionality to the main game

 ### Benefits of Automated Local Testing
-- ✅ **Always up-to-date:** Local test file is automatically generated from the latest `index.html`
+- **Always up-to-date:** Local test file is automatically generated from the latest `index.html`
-- ✅ **No maintenance:** No need to manually sync changes between files
+- **No maintenance:** No need to manually sync changes between files
-- ✅ **Safe development:** Your API key stays local and won't be committed to GitHub
+- **Safe development:** Your API key stays local and won't be committed to GitHub
-- ✅ **Identical functionality:** Same game features as the main version
+- **Identical functionality:** Same game features as the main version
-- ✅ **No conflicts:** Doesn't affect the public GitHub Pages deployment
+- **No conflicts:** Doesn't affect the public GitHub Pages deployment
-- ✅ **Auto-opens browser:** Generated file opens automatically for immediate testing
+- **Auto-opens browser:** Generated file opens automatically for immediate testing

 ### Development Workflow
 ```bash